Missouri Traffic Ticket Attorney

 How many points do you get for a speeding ticket in Missouri?

-However, if you drive more than five miles per hour above the speed limit, you will receive three points for a violation of state law if a state trooper or highway officer stops you.
-You will receive two points for violating county or city laws if a local police officer pulls you over.
+However, if you were caught going more than 5 miles per hour over the speed limit, you will get three points on your record if a state trooper or highway officer stops you, and two points if a local police officer pulls you over.

 Hire Top-Rated